Refined de Jonqui\`eres divisors and secant varieties on algebraic curves: Introduction

-must also have a non-empty intersection with the linear series $l$.
-The strategy is then to find out when the intersection $\Delta\cap l$ is empty and then conclude that the secant variety $V_e^{e-f}(l)$ must also be empty in those cases.
+The purpose of this article is to offer another perspective on secant varieties via the notion of \textit{refined de Jonqui\` eres divisors}.

-We are therefore led to introduce \textit{refined de Jonqui\`eres divisors}.
-Recall that \textit{de Jonqui\`eres divisors} are divisors with prescribed multiplicities belonging to the linear series $l$ (see for example \autocite[Chapter VIII, Section 5]{ACGH}).
+In the classical study of algebraic curves \textit{de Jonqui\`eres divisors} on a curve $C$ are divisors with prescribed multiplicities belonging to a linear series $l$ of degree $d$ and dimension $r$ (see for example \autocite[Chapter VIII, Section 5]{ACGH}).
 More precisely, we say that an effective divisor $D$ belonging to $l$ is a de Jonqui\`eres divisor of length $N$ if there exist positive integers $a_1,\ldots,a_k$ and $d_1,\ldots,d_k$ with $\sum_{i=1}^k a_i d_i=d$ and $\sum_{i=1}^k d_i =N$ such that $D=\sum_{i=1}^k a_i D_i$, for some effective divisors $D_i$ of degree $d_i$.
-Inspired by the definition of $\Delta$ above, we shall refer to those de Jonqui\`eres divisors where we fix not only the degrees $d_i$ of each of the $D_i$, but also their dimension, as refined de Jonqui\`eres divisors.
-The statement of Theorem \ref{thm1} follows from the dimension theory of the space of certain refined de Jonqui\`eres divisors.
+We shall refer to those de Jonqui\`eres divisors where we fix not only the degrees $d_i$ of each of the $D_i$, but also the dimension of their spaces of global sections, as refined de Jonqui\`eres divisors.
+Thus, if we additionally fix non-negative integers $r_1,\ldots,r_k\leq r$, a \textit{refined de Jonqui\` eres divisor of length} $N$ is a de Jonqui\`eres divisor $a_1 D_1 + \cdots + a_k D_k\in C_d$ of $l$ such that $h^0(C,\oo_C(D_i))\geq r_i +1$, for $i=1,\ldots,k$.
+In this paper we shall investigate the geometry of spaces of refined de Jonqui\`eres divisors on a general curve, with particular emphasis on their dimension theory.
+We shall use it to recover some of the already known results concerning secant varieties and to also provide some new insights into their study.

+The connection between refined de Jonqui\`eres divisors and secant varieties arises from two distinct observations.

+On the one hand, consider the example found in \autocite[Remark 5.1]{Un2} that describes a situation where the expected dimension of $V_e^{e-f}(l)$ is zero, the residual linear series $K_C-l$ is a pencil of degree $d-e$, and $r-e+f=1$, i.e.~a divisor $D\in V^{e-f}_e(l)$ imposes at most $r-1$ conditions on $l$.
+Nevertheless we find that there are no divisors $D\in C_e$ satisfying $D'+D=l$, where $D'$ is an effective divisor belonging to $K_C-l$.
+The situation there gives rise to a refined de Jonqui\`eres divisor $2D'+D$ of the canonical bundle $K_C$, where $h^0(C,\oo_C(D'))=2$.
+Using dimension theoretical considerations, one may then easily check that the canonical bundle does not admit refined de Jonqui\`eres divisors of that type.

+Inspired by this, we use the framework of refined de Jonqui\` eres divisors to produce similar examples for linear series $l$ of any dimension.
+More precisely, we have \begin{prop} Let $C$ be a general curve of genus $g$ equipped with a complete linear series $l_1$ of degree $d$ and dimension $r$ with $g<d+1$ and its residual $l_2$.
+There is no effective divisor $D\in C_{2g-2-2d}$ such that $l_1 + D = l_2$. \end{prop}

+We remark here that the example found in \autocite[Remark 5.1]{Un2} may also be recovered as a special case of Proposition \ref{prop}.
+Furthermore, note that the above result does not imply that the corresponding secant variety $V^{g-d-1}_{2g-2-2d}(l_2)$ is empty within the stated parameter bound.
+It does however emphasise the point that the expected non-emptiness of secant varieties cannot be used as a test for the existence of effective divisors $D$ satisfying $l_1+D=l_2$, for some fixed linear series $l_1$ and $l_2$.